| NEBRODI

 Peloritani (above Messina), the Nebrodi and Madonie mountains entirely

 consistent in terms of the landscape, flora and fauna.
+The

 two latter areas were recently designated National parks so as to